isomerpages/csa-csro-licensing/_how-to/Apply for licence/Submit Application.md

 <ul>(v) that the business entity has had a licence revoked by the licensing officer previously.</ul>

 <ul><b>Note:</b></ul>
-<ul>•	Business entity applicant should ensure the following officers are included as <i>officers of the business entity</i> in the licence application:</ul>
+<ul>(1) Business entity applicant should ensure the following officers are included as <i>officers of the business entity</i> in the licence application:</ul>
-<ul><ul>1.
-Any director, partner, or other person who is listed in the business entity’s business profile, with the exception of shareholders and company secretary; and</ul>
+<ul><ul>(a) Any director, partner, or other person who is listed in the business entity’s business profile, with the exception of shareholders and company secretary; and</ul>
-	<ul>2.
-Any other person who is responsible for the management of the business entity.</ul></ul>
+	<ul>(b) Any other person who is responsible for the management of the business entity.</ul></ul>
-<ul>•	Business entity applicant should specify one Key Executive Officer, which refers to the person who is responsible for the proper administration and overall management of the business entity and supervision of its employees.
+<ul>(2) Business entity applicant should specify one Key Executive Officer, which refers to the person who is responsible for the proper administration and overall management of the business entity and supervision of its employees.
 The remaining <i>officers of the business entity</i> would be termed as Key Officers in the licence application.</ul>

 #### Online application